All Episodes

 At that point, we knew it was over.

-So we came back out on deck, and that's when we saw two sailors buried in the steel deck, two more in a bulkhead upright.
+So we came back out on deck, and then when we saw two sailors buried in the steel deck, two more in the bulkhead upright.

 One of them was our younger brother, Jim, who had enlisted in the Navy after Pearl Harbor.